-The Institute for Jewish Learning offers 8- and 10-session seminars designed for dedicated learners with a strong interest in intensive study and a strong background in Jewish history and politics, arts and literature, thought and ideas.
+The Institute for Jewish Learning of The Jewish Theological Seminary offers 8- and 10-session seminars designed for dedicated learners with a strong interest in intensive study and a strong background in Jewish history and politics, arts and literature, thought and ideas.

-Context seminars feature university-level instruction with outstanding Jewish studies scholars in a supportive learning community.
+Context Seminars feature university-level instruction with outstanding Jewish studies scholars in a supportive learning community.
 Seminar topics are developed in conversation with students, community leaders, and the Context faculty.
+Payment plans and need-based scholarships are available.

 Dr. David Hoffman, at Park Slope Jewish Center (Brooklyn)